elixirschool/elixirschool/lessons/specifics/guardian.md

 #### In the controller

-Inside the controller there are a couple of options for how to access the currently logged in user.
-Lets start with the simplest.
+Inside the controller, there are a couple of options for how to access the currently logged in user.
+Let's start with the simplest.

 ```elixir
 defmodule MyApp.MyController do